tidepool-org/development/k8s/README.md

 **Remember to start with the `k8s` branch until the Kubernetes work is merged into the `master` branch!**

-Finally, using helm, install the Weave Flux operator into your cluster:
+#### Install Weave Flux
+Weave Flux runs as a service inside your Kubernetes cluster.
+You install it with Helm using the Weave Flux Helm chart.

 ```
 helm repo add weaveworks https://weaveworks.github.io/flux